For the last 10 years or so, Arch Linux has been my

 As far as tips and tricks go, there are a few that I can recommend.

-Because you'll be using containers when using Silverblue (at least when using the terminal), I recommend putting the name of the current container in your shell prompt.
-I use Fish and have my prompt configured as follows:
+the terminal), I recommend putting the name of the current container in your

 Outside a container this results in a prompt like this: